Subaru-PFS/pfs_helpdesk_tutorial/docs/03_03_ana_coadd.md

 Since the initialization of the `butler` interface follows the same steps as in the previous section, we will skip that setup here and jump straight into data retrieval.

-## Check `pfsObject` Data from Fiber Index
+## Check `pfsObject` Data from Object Index

 ---

-To start, let's assume we are interested in a particular target with catalog ID `catId = 4` and a specific fiber index.
+To start, let's assume we are interested in a particular target with catalog ID `catId = 4` and a specific object index (NOT the object ID).

 ```
 import glob